fishes text index | photo index

 Family Chaetodontidae

 Features: To about 18cm, those seen at low tide usually about 4-8cm.
-Four brown, broad bands across the body (5 bands as juveniles and 4 as adults).
-The snout is blunt.
-There is a black eye spot at the base of the tail fin with a less distinct 'false eye' on the dorsal fin.
+Body flat, circular disk-shaped, snout is blunt.
+4 bands which are black, brown or brown-edged yellowish (5 bands as juveniles and 4 as adults).
+White-edged black bar at the base of the tail, with a smudged dark eye spot on the dorsal fin.
+Upper parts of the dorsal fin and body yellowish.
 Adults have a more pointed dorsal fin.
 It is also sometimes called the Ocellate coralfish.

 Kusu Island, Aug 08